reedo/reedo.github.io/README.md

-# ReedError Website
+# ReedErrorSite
-Official site for the ReedError project.
+The front facing pages for the ReedError project.